Club: SC Corinthians Paulista | Opening: 2014 | Capacity: 48,000 seats (World Cup: 68,000 seats)

-Arena Corinthians will be located in the east of the city of São Paulo, in the Itaquera area, about 17 kilometres from São Paulo’s downtown.
-Metro line 3 will connect the stadium to the centre.
-Stop Corinthians-Itaquera will be at short walking distance.
+The Arena Corinthians is located in the east of the city of São Paulo in the Itaquera area at about 18 kilometres from São Paulo’s city centre (Centro).

 The stadium can be reached with the red metro line 3, which can be boarded in the city centre at station Sé or República, or reached by transfer from other areas.
 Get off at station Corinthians-Itaquera, which lies right next to the arena.

 Address: Av.
 Miguel Inácio Curi 111, 08295-005 Itaquera, São Paulo

 The Arena Corinthians is located in the working class Itaquera area, which the São Paulo municipality hope will get a regeneration boost from the construction of the new arena.
 Right across Corinthians-Itaquera station lies shopping centre Metrô Itaquera, which boasts a food court and a decent number of (fast food) restaurants.
 Otherwise, most will prefer to eat and drink in one of the well-off areas west of the city centre.

 There are no hotels near the Arena Corinthians, but needless to say that São Paulo has plenty of alternatives on offer.
 Most of the higher end options are in the areas west of downtown in the Jardins (Avenida Paulista), Vila Olimpia or Itaim Bibi areas.
 The city centre (Centro) is a little cheaper, but has less to do at night and can get somewhat rough.

 Ticket details for future Corinthians home matches at the Arena Corinthians have not been released yet.